Materials-Consortia/optimade-python-tools/docs/getting_started/client.md

 - [x] Validate filters against the OPTIMADE grammar before they are sent to each database.
 - [x] Count the number of results for a query without downloading them all.
 - [x] Cache the results for queries to disk, and use them in future sessions without making new requests (achieved via callbacks).
-- [ ] Valiate the results against the optimade-python-tools models and export into other supported formats (ASE, pymatgen, CIF, AiiDA).
+- [ ] Validate the results against the optimade-python-tools models and export into other supported formats (ASE, pymatgen, CIF, AiiDA).
 - [ ] Enable asynchronous use in cases where there is already a running event loop (e.g., inside a Jupyter notebook).
 - [ ] Support for querying databases indirectly via an [OPTIMADE gateway server](https://github.com/Materials-Consortia/optimade-gateway).